If you’re looking for a stunning fall road trip, you won’t find anything more stunning than a New England road trip!

 Winding through country roads under a canopy of rustic fall colors, staying in an elegant B&B or a lodge with a roaring fire and a glass of your favorite drop.
 Hiking, driving, stopping for photos.
 New England covered in fall foliage is one of the most colorful destinations in the United States.

-This post covers all six states, some great places to take photos, hike and stare the views, plus some recommendations for where to stay.
+This post covers all six New England states, with tips for great places to take photos, hike and stare at the views, plus some recommendations for where to stay.

-Whether you are looking for weekend break ideas or a much longer vacation, taking a road trip in New England to see the incredible fall foliage is breathtaking.
+Whether you are looking for weekend break ideas or a much longer vacation, taking a New England road trip to see the incredible fall colors is breathtaking.

 When is the best time to go?